 Eric Donnenfeld, MD, presents results of the year-long Grail Study demonstrating the safety and performance of the Juvene IOL from LensGen Inc.

-A new modular, shape-changing, fluid optic IOL (Juvene, LensGen Inc.) is designed to behave like the natural crystalline lens.
+The Juvene IOL (LensGen Inc.) is a new modular, shape-changing, fluid optic IOL designed to behave like the natural crystalline lens.

-In a study, 12-month results showed “desirable” visual outcomes and safety, according to Eric Donnenfeld, MD, clinical professor, Department of Ophthalmology, New York University Grossman School of Medicine, New York, and founding partner of Ophthalmic Consultants of Long Island, Garden City, New York.
+Twelve-month results from the "Grail" Study showed “desirable” visual outcomes and safety, according to Eric D. Donnenfeld, MD, a clinical professor in the Department of Ophthalmology at the New York University Grossman School of Medicine in New York, and a founding partner of Ophthalmic Consultants of Long Island in Garden City, New York.

-According to Donnenfeld, the IOL has 2 components.
-One component is a base lens that is supported by capsule-filling, circumferential haptics.
-It also features a fluid lens that fits in the base lens and facilitates uninterrupted vision at all distances.
+This IOL has 2 components, Donnenfeld explained: a base lens that is supported by capsule-filling, circumferential haptics, and a fluid lens that fits in the base lens and facilitates uninterrupted vision at all distances.

-The study investigators, led by Donnenfeld, conducted an exploratory study of the IOL in which patients underwent small-incision cataract surgery followed by IOL implantation.
+The "Grail" investigators, led by Donnenfeld, conducted an exploratory study of the Juvene IOL in which patients underwent small-incision cataract surgery followed by IOL implantation.

 The primary outcomes evaluated were the best-corrected distance visual acuity (CDVA), distance-corrected intermediate VA (DCIVA), distance-corrected near (DCNVA), and defocus curves.

 Twelve-month data were available for 51 eyes.
-Seven patients were lost to follow-up.
-Of those, 5 did not return to the clinic because of the pandemic and 2 because of adverse events that were not related to the IOL.
+Seven patients were lost to follow-up, i.e., 5 did not return to the clinic because of the pandemic and 2 because of adverse events that were not related to the IOL.